azavea/cac-tripplanner-android/README.md

 - You can view linting errors by selecting Code&#8594;Inspect Code and selecting the desire scope of inspection.
 The output from this inspection will appear in the "Problems" log in the bottom lefthand corner of the screen.
 - After making changes to the code, you can select "Apply Code Changes and Restart Activity" (the icon with an arrow arching over the letter A) in the upper right menu

+Test the both the debug and release builds of the app and make sure it works as expected, including exploring the map, saving an event to your calendar, getting directions to a place or event, and liking an event.

+- _Note:_ To switch between builds on an emulator, you'll need to uninstall the previous version of the app on the emulator before you can run the other version.
+Otherwise, you'll see "inconsistent certificates" errors.

 ## Release

 **Starting a Release**